OpenDRR/opendrr-data-store/README.md

 Repo for storage of PostGIS/PostgreSQL gsql scripts, data exports and related works for testing and development.
 Scripts in this repo are run on and tested on local host and modified accordingly to support model_factory repo.

 ## sample-datasets
-Sample datasets for sandbox database creation (obsolete data).
+Sample datasets for sandbox database creation.

 ## scripts
 PostgreSQL scripts, data export scripts for local development and testing.

 #### / Data Export
-Scripts for exporting PostreSQL tables to different formats using GDAL OGR2OGR.
+Scripts for testing, development and exporting PostreSQL tables to different formats using GDAL OGR2OGR.

 https://gdal.org/index.html
 https://gdal.org/programs/ogr2ogr.html

 #### / ER Creation
-Scripts for ER creation development (PK/FK).
+Scripts for ER creation testing and development (PK/FK).
 For future implementation of ER Diagrams using schemaspy.

 http://schemaspy.org/

 #### / Indicators
-Scripts for generating various indicators.<br>
+Scripts for testing, development, and generating the various indicators.<br>

  - 1.0 Human Settlement
         - 1.1 Physical Exposure